 Crispy Baked Chicken Thighs

-Baked chicken thighs that are crispy and juicy make for the perfect weeknight meal!
-This chicken recipe is incredibly easy to make, packed with flavor and much healthier than traditional fried chicken – you’ll love it.
-Watch the video below!
+These crispy and juicy baked chicken thighs make for the perfect weeknight meal.
+They’re incredibly easy to make, packed with flavor, have the crispiest skin, and are much healthier than traditional fried chicken.
+So much to love!

 As a kid I loved KFC chicken, but my favorite part was the crispy skin that was full of herbs and flavor.
 In fact, I may have eaten the skin more than the meat!

-Can you use boneless skinless chicken thighs in this recipe?
-Of course.
-But if you’re going for flavor, I do recommend using bone-in and skin-on chicken thighs.
-The skin locks in the moisture and bone-in chicken just tastes better.
-It’s also cheaper.
-Win win.
+• Chicken Thighs: Grab yourself a package of bone-in, skin-on chicken thighs.
+And while yes, you can use boneless skinless chicken thighs in this recipe, I do feel that the skin locks in the moisture and bone-in chicken just tastes better.
+It’s also cheaper!

 How to Bake Chicken Thighs